dgaydukov/cert-spring5/files/spring5.md

 ###### RequestBodyAdvice/ResponseBodyAdvice and HandlerInterceptor
 These 3 interceptors allows to intercept request (both before and after controller's method execution) and add some custom logic like logging, modifiing headers/body, checking security and so on.
+As you will see by output `HandlerInterceptor` is not quite useful cause you can't get body from it.
 ```java
 import javax.servlet.http.HttpServletRequest;
 import javax.servlet.http.HttpServletResponse;